johanlahti/automl/README.md

 ## About

 Created during a 2-day Hackathon mainly for the purpose of learning more about currently available Auto ML techniques.
-It also serves as a proof of concept of how easily Auto ML libraries like autosklearn and autokeras (etc.) can exposed through a web interface benefitting everyone, from data scientists and analysts to those with less knowledge about machine learning but perhaps with more domain knowledge.
+It also serves as a proof of concept of how easily Auto ML libraries like autosklearn and autokeras (etc.) can be exposed through a web interface, something which can benefit everyone, from data scientists and analysts, to those with less knowledge about machine learning but with more domain knowledge.

 ## Install backend